 * 1 bottle clear school glue (I put in an affiliate link at the end of this post!)

 1- Do not get borax in your mouth (or your kids' mouths).
 It is toxic.
 If it gets in someone's mouth, call poison control.
 Obviously if you can't keep slime out of your kids' mouths and other body parts, you should wait until they're a little older to make this with them!
 Like everything on this site, this activity is meant to be done with close adult supervision!

-2- If your kids have sensitive skin (or if you think they do!), you can let them wear gloves or play with the slime in a plastic bag.
+2- Borax can irritate skin!
+You can let children wear gloves or play with the slime in a plastic bag to protect their skin.

 1- Mix the borax in the warm water and set this aside.
 I use a plastic disposable cup.

 2- Dump the clear school glue into a (not-for-food) mixing bowl.
 Fill the glue bottle up with warm water and dump that in too.
 Mix these two completely.

 3- Dump a handful of wiggly eyes into the glue/water mixture.
 Honestly...I love this part!
 It makes everyone giggle a little!

 4- Carefully pour the borax into the glue/water mixture.
 Mix it all well.
 After a minute, you will need to use your hands to knead it all together.
 It will stop being sticky and hold together really well quickly.
 If you want it to "flow" more, start with less borax in the beginning.
 I took all these pictures with this ratio--it works really well for kids because it flows if you're patient, but it holds together pretty well if you work with it!

 Do you love slimes?
 They are a great sensory and science activity!
 I share some fun details about slime science here (as well as a recipe for sparkly slime!) and an even easier "cornstarch slime" recipe here!

 And if science is your thing, you will want to check out the over 175 preschool science experiments and activities in my collection!
 This is an amazing resource organized by science type (biology, chemistry, physics, etc.)